 If you do not want your child to browse sites where viruses can easily enter your computer, such as pirated software sites, free movie sites, and so on, you can easily block them.

 2. Enable the parental control function

-Using the parental control feature that comes with all the popular antivirus software like TotalAV, Norton, McAfee and so on, you can easily limit the access to the Internet and programs in the computer.
+Using the parental control feature that comes with all the popular antivirus software like TotalAV, Norton, McAfee and so on, you can easily limit access to the Internet and programs on the computer.